New Zealand Olympiad in Informatics

 Camp has streamed groups all the way from new programmers to experienced competitors.
 Beginners are introduced to programming in C++ while more experienced students learn about algorithms and university level computer science concepts.
 Students receive talks from leading university lecturers and guidance from ex-NZOI students.
 During and after camp a number of contests are held for the students to allow them the opportunity to show us their skills and compete to be selected for the Olympiad squad.

 Many students have also found that they really enjoy socialising with like-minded students.
 Additionally some of our past students have found Universities willing to let them skip papers, because of their NZOI experience.

 New Zealand Informatics Competition

-The NZIC (New Zealand Informatics Competition) is a series of competitions run by NZOI throughout the year.
+The NZIC (New Zealand Informatics Competition) is a series of individual online programming competitions run by NZOI throughout the year.
 These contests offer students an introduction to the world of competitive programming and provide a place to hone their informatics skills.
-We also use NZIC for selecting students for camp and evaluating what group students should be in.
+Students who compete in the NZIC may be invited to our January informatics camp.